DragonRuby/dragonruby-game-toolkit-contrib/docs/api/inputs.md

 ### `has_focus`

-Return's true if the game has mouse focus.
+Returns true if the game has mouse focus.

 ### `x`